develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 ---
 layout: post
-title: Peformance Gain From Hash Objects
+title: Optimizing Peformance with Hash Objects
 date:   2022-03-29 06.41.39 +0300
 categories: metamatic
 ---

-When did humanity experience the golden age of software code performance optimization?
-I would give me biased answer, it was the 1980's.
+When did the humanity experience the golden age of software code performance optimization?
+I would give me biased answer, it was in the 1980's.

-No, I don't have any hard data to support my answer.
-I just remember, I was a kid back in those days of crappy computer hardware.
+No, I don't have any hard data to support this claim.
+I just remember, I was a kid back in those days.

 ## The golden years of code optimization